ZONESTAR3D/Upgrade-kit-guide/HOTEND/E4 4-IN-1-OUT Non-Mixing Color Hotend/FAQ/readme.md

 2. This issue maybe because the inner PTFE tube is deformed(for E4V2) too, please refer to [:point_right: **here**](#HOW3) to replace it.

 ------
-### The filament is clogged in the hotend - Slight blockage problem
+### :bug: The filament is clogged in the hotend - Slight blockage problem
 You may also encounter such a problem: Mostly, printing can be performed normally, but there are obvious defects when printing to certain layers, and the abnormal Kaka noise of the extruder is occasionally heard during printing.
 ##### :pill: Solution  <span id="A7"></span>
 This issue is usually caused by failure to load and unload filament when switching extruder, please following the below steps to check: